 Co-Founder and CEO

 Andrew has always been deeply passionate about history.
-After studying the subject at UVic he sought to share that passion with people by creating the On This Spot blog to chronicle his travels in Canada, Asia and Europe.
+After completing his studies at UVic he sought to share that passion by creating the On This Spot blog to chronicle his travels in Canada, Asia and Europe.
 This app is an outgrowth of that project.
 Andrew has previously worked as a web designer, journalist, researcher and photographer and continues to develop and write for the EnergyBC project.

 Co-Founder and CTO